-Any Agua Fria Union High School District Career and Technical group/organization may utilize a food-based school store and/or vending machine.
+Any Agua Fria Union High School District Career and Technical group/organization may utilize a food-based school store and/or vending machine and be exempt from the AFUHSD Wellness Policy.
+To be exempt the CTE group/organization must:

 - All food/beverage products must follow the USDA and ADE Smart Snack Guidelines. - All students, volunteers and adults must hold a current Arizona eFood Handler's Card. - All students, volunteers and adults must follow the MCES guidelines and regulations regarding vending machines, school stores, concession stands or any Health Code that pertains to their project. - All students, volunteers and adults must follow the AFUHSD and school cash handling policy and procedures. - All food/beverage based school stores CANNOT operate within the NSLP/SBP Meal Service area.
 There must be some type of physical barrier (wall, stairs, ramp, etc) between the NSLP/SBP Meal Service area and food/beverage based school store. - All food/beverage based school stores must submit a list of their Smart Snack food/beverage items to the AFUHSD Food Service Department for approval 15 days before first day of operation.